Can increasing the size and flexibility of a molecule reduce decoherence and prolong charge migration?: Results

+We also classified nuclear vibrations as slow or fast, using a cutoff value of 1100 $\mathrm{cm}^{-1}$.
+The fast modes induce the initial decoherence but retain a high degree of coherence on the longer time scale.
+In propynal, this leads to a pronounced recoherence after 15 fs if only the fast modes are included.
+In contrast, slow vibrations play a minor role initially but ultimately suppress electronic coherence entirely.
+Our observations are consistent with those reported for thymine in Ref.~\onlinecite{Gustin_Franco:2023}, where the (fast) molecular vibrations induced the initial coherence decay, and the (slow) solvent modes caused the eventual complete loss of coherence.

-The absence of contribution from the out-of-plane vibrations has been recently observed also by Vester, Despr\'e, and Kuleff who applied the MCTDH to the vibronic-coupling Hamiltonian model of the propynamide molecule ($C_{s}$ point group)~\cite{Vester_Kuleff:2023}.
+Dividing the normal modes between the totally symmetric in-plane $A^{\prime}$ vibrations and the out-of plane $A^{\prime\prime}$ vibrations, we observe that only the normal modes that preserve the symmetry of the molecule are responsible for decoherence (see Fig.~\ref{fig:prop_pent_sym_NM}).
+This distinction is not applicable to butynal, as all its vibrations belong to the same irreducible representation due to the lack of symmetry.
+The distribution between the two irreducible representations is $\Gamma_{vib} = 9A^{\prime}+3A^{\prime\prime}$ for propynal and $\Gamma_{vib} = 19A^{\prime}+11A^{\prime\prime}$ for pentynal.
+The absence of contribution from the out-of-plane vibrations has been recently observed also by Vester, Despr\'e, and Kuleff who applied the MCTDH method to the vibronic-coupling Hamiltonian model of the propynamide molecule ($C_{s}$ point group)~\cite{Vester_Kuleff:2023}.
 To identify the normal modes responsible for decoherence, their approach requires multiple simulations, in which the dimension of the system is gradually decreased until long electronic coherence appears.
 In contrast, our semiclassical approach neglects nonadiabatic effects but finds the decoherence-inducing modes at a much lower cost from a single simulation using accurate, full-dimensional \textit{ab initio} potential energy surfaces.